Andre-ADPC/Vite-TS-Vue-React-Prj-Template-2025/README.md

 All the above might be a bit unnerving, especially for folks who are not sure at all on how to navigate the "mysterious waters" of DNS, `A` records, `CNAME` conventions, etc. all that confidently just yet.
 However, there's no need to be concerned at this point.
 We have to start the process somewhere, and in most cases the logical thought process is to do so from the `source`, in this case the GitHub Repository we wish to publish on a live website.

 As you will notice all these "_red flags_" are not revealed as explicitly in Ryan's post on Stackoverflow, but they would be when the process was started from the **GitHub Pages** UI

+#### Configuring Secure HTTPS Connectivity

+Should you experience trouble with configuring SSL/TLS connections, you can refer to GitHub Pages' documentation [Securing your GitHub Pages site with HTTPS](https://docs.github.com/en/pages/getting-started-with-github-pages/securing-your-github-pages-site-with-https) you'll be guided to add a layer of encryption that prevents others from snooping on or tampering with traffic to your site.

+There's a handy AI Chat interface which will run an analysis to the extent of its abilities and guide you through potential issues.

+It was so in this particular configuration's case and here's an excerpt of the chat:

+##### Virtual Assistant